 3. Can TNA settle on a solid rotation that allows them to expand on things?

-4. Will Dynamite’s ring time go back up when Mercedes Mone returns?
+4. How much will Dynamite’s ring time go back up when Mercedes Mone returns?

-Overall this is a regression from last year as only Smackdown is doing better.
+Overall there is some regression from last year on every show except Smackdown.
 On the one hand 2025 was so good that there was nowhere to go but down.
 But on the other hand some of the downs have been egregious, and entirely deliberate.
 There is no excuse for anyone with a two hour wrestling show to have zero women’s matches any week out of the year, which has already happened on RAW and TNA.
 The rosters are too big and too talented.
-To my knowledge there’s been one week of TV in the entire time I’ve covered this where there have been zero men’s matches on anyone’s show, even weeks where creative is cooked coming off a PLE like the March 2 RAW.
-The lack of main events is also concerning; RAW and Smackdown have zero far while in 2025 they’d both had a couple by this point.
+To my knowledge there’s been one week of TV in the entire time I’ve covered this where there have been zero men’s matches on anyone’s show (an advertised ladies night on NXT), even weeks where creative is cooked coming off a PLE.
+The lack of main events is also concerning; RAW and Smackdown have zero far while in 2025 they’d both had a couple by this point, and all the other shows except NXT are behind last year’s pace of booking women in main events.
 Again, there’s too much depth and too great of talent for this to be going on.
 Do better, folks.

 Leave a comment